 Downtown Container Park

-This is a fairly new outdoor shopping mall concept within Las Vegas that is built from 41 metal shipping containers.
-The park has a bunch of restaurants and shops, as well as many family-friendly events for the season.
+This outdoor shopping mall concept in downtown Las Vegas is built from 41 metal shipping containers.
+The park has a bunch of restaurants and shops, as well as many family-friendly events for the holiday season.
 These include:

 - Jazz sessions